& Other Really Very Important Stuff

 - In the case of extreme weather conditions or Act of God, the Race Director has the discretion to cancel the event.

-- All children 17 years and under must have signed parental consent to take part in either the Tainui Trail or Peak Trail, as directed by the entry form.
+- All children 17 years and under must have signed parental consent to take part in either the Tainui Trail or Peak Trail, as directed by the online entry process.

 - Event Organisers have taken all reasonable steps to ensure the safety of race entrants whilst competing in the event.
 Parents and caregivers retain full responsibility for the safety of their children during this event.